emmajanedrews/base-template/_posts/2018-04-12-how-to-handle-pushy-real-estate-agents.md

 “We’ve been looking at open houses for several months and feel we’ve learned a lot doing that.
 Our problem is that we find most of the agents are more interested in getting us to work with them than answering our questions.
 How do we handle that?”

-This is a fantastic question.** Previewing homes using open houses is one of the best ways to prepare yourself for buying the right home**.
-We also recommend that you first find the right real estate consultant as a seperate and critical step.
+This is a fantastic question. **Previewing homes using open houses is one of the best ways to prepare yourself for buying the right home.** We also recommend that you first find the right real estate consultant as a separate and critical step.
 Find one with a teacher’s heart.
 Someone who listens to understand, not to sell something.

 When you present that agent’s business card at the open houses, it will change the response of the showing agent.
 That’s guaranteed.&nbsp;